mickfuzz/phd4/_posts/thesis_chapters/2023-6-4-Process-Design.md

  -   **Glitchers:** mess around with the code trying to see if they can break it interesting ways and cause a bit of havoc for other userse positioning and if they could give examples of that behaviour.

 An additional rationale for this process was to help reduce potential internal bias about the kind of process that a computer programmer should adopt, echoing the call for pluralism in approaches explored earlier in our section on germ cell concept Papert and Turkle, 1990).
 In short, my message was to participants there are more than one way the skin a cat.
 When you are learning to code follow your own preferences and try to observe and reflect on what works well for you. -->
+## Addressing the Play Paradox

+In later chapters I explore the impact of attempts to resolve some of tensions explored above via recordings of data.

+For the remainer of this chapter a short description of my attempst to resolve the play paradox between learner expression and choice and the curricular contents.

 ##### Using Physical Maps of Missions as Game Design Patterns